St Alban's Church, Forest Town

-St. Alban's Church, Forest Town is a parish church in the Church of England in Forest Town, Nottinghamshire.
+St. Albans Church, Forest Town is a parish church in the Church of England in Forest Town, Nottinghamshire.

 History

-St. Alban's Church was built by the architect Louis Ambler.
+St. Albans Church was built by the architect Louis Ambler.
 The foundation stone was laid by the William Cavendish-Bentinck, 6th Duke of Portland on 5 November 1910 by the Duke of Portland. and the church was consecrated by the Bishop of Southwell, Sir Edwyn Hoskyns, on 2 July 1911.

 The north aisle was added at a cost of £1,400 and consecrated on 31 September 1937.

 After a major fire in 1968, a restoration was carried out and the church re-opened in 1969.

 Stained glass

 There is a new east window installed in 1995.

 Organ

 A new organ by Brindley and Foster was installed in 1917 and dedicated on 18 March 1918 by the Bishop of Southwell.